Key Information

 School policies and procedures cover every aspect of school life.
 Click the links below to access policy documents online.
 There you will find some of our most important policies for your reference.

-The Government provides annual school’s sports funding.
-This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and sees money going directly to primary schools and special schools with primary aged children to spend on improving the quality of sport and PE for all their pupils.
+The Government provides funding for primary schools and special schools with primary aged children to spend on improving the quality of sport and PE for all their pupils.

 Ofsted say that this is a GOOD school.

-At Elmbrook School, we respect your need for privacy and protect and personal information, including by not limited to any 'personal data' defined in the General Data Protection Regulation 2016 that you share with us.
-Our practice with respect to use your personal information is set forth below in this privacy policy.
+At Elmbrook School, we respect your need for privacy and protect and personal information, including by not limited to any 'personal data' defined in the General Data Protection Regulation that you share with us.

 Elmbrook School values the abilities and achievements of all its pupils, and is committed to providing each pupil with the best possible environment for learning.
 We are a specialist provision providing education for children who have been, or are at risk of being, permanently excluded.